 Tara: I’ve had a few amazing experiences but visiting Mrauk-U (pronounced meow-oo) in Rhakine state, Myanmar was one of the best.
-I backpacked Myanmar and there was always other backpackers around but in Mrauk-U I was pretty much alone.
+I backpacked Myanmar and there were always other backpackers around but in Mrauk-U I was pretty much alone.
 I did meet other backpackers but we all went our own ways.
-Here I got to interact with the locals, meet families, visit homes, pagodas and of course, see a place in Myanmar that was not touched by tourism at the time.
+Here I got to interact with the locals, meet families, visit homes, and pagodas and of course, see a place in Myanmar that was not touched by tourism at the time.

 BT: What inspired you to start working abroad?

 Tara: I always wanted to live and work abroad.
-There was always something holding me back, like university, my job or a boyfriend.
+There was always something holding me back, like university, my job, or a boyfriend.
 Then a good friend of mine left to teach English and his stories about living in South Korea made me a little jealous so curiosity got the better of me!
-I researched life and work over in South Korea and applied for lots of jobs and 6 months later I was on a plane bound for Seoul!
+I researched the life and work over in South Korea and applied for lots of jobs and 6 months later I was on a plane bound for Seoul!
 One of my best decisions.

 BT: Are there any particular life lessons or moments of clarity you have experienced on the road?

 Tara: I am a social person.
 I love being around people but I learned on the road how important personal space is.
 Traveling by yourself is great because you are open to meeting new people but it also teaches you about how to be alone as cliche as that sounds!
 I really enjoy diving as you don’t need to talk during it.
 You only use signals.